nikitaDanilenko/pubquiz-server/Readme.md

    You can, however, resend a previous update to post an earlier state, if you manage a man in the middle scenario.
    Still, this might prove difficult, if the connection is encrypted.

+1. The program has a PostgresQL backend using the `persistent` library.

+1. JSON encoding and decoding is handled by `aeson`.

+1. `elm-bridge` is used for generating code for the Elm frontend.

+1. The PDF files are generated with `HaTeX` and a QR code extension for `JuicyPixels`.